A Structured Pathway to Mastering Exploits, Reverse Engineering, and Advanced Malware Tactics

 Topics: Bash scripting, CLI tools, file and process management.

-Expected Outcome: By the end of this phase, learners will be comfortable with systems internals, C and Python programming, basic networking, and OS-level scripting, foundational for further exploit and malware development.
+By the end of this phase, learners will be comfortable with systems internals, C and Python programming, basic networking, and OS-level scripting, foundational for further exploit and malware development.

 Phase 2: Vulnerability Research